tunmsk/nextgen-facebook/readme.txt

 	* Adjusted the admin CSS to define a default width for WooCommerce product SKU, Stock, and Price table columns.
 	* Improved loading sequence of the plugin textdomain.
 * *Bugfixes*
-	* Fixed the missing 'og:video:type' meta tag for self-hosted videos.
+	* Fixed the missing 'og:video:type' meta tag for self-hosted videos (Pro version).
 	* Fixed the NgfbSchema get_schema_type_context() method to provide correct JSON-LD syntax for Schema extensions (see https://schema.org/docs/extension.html).
 * *Developer Notes*
 	* Refactored the Easy Digital Downloads (EDD), MarketPress, WooCommerce, and WP e-Commerce modules to provide and use custom meta for product availability, price, and currency (Pro version).